Hyundai Kona Electric running costs, insurance, warranty & tax

 Hyundai Kona Electric insurance group

-Some electric cars come with a seven-year warranty, but Hyundai's admirable five-year/unlimited-mileage warranty is still very generous; it's available with any new model and the Kona Electric benefits from this, too.
+Some electric cars come with a seven-year warranty, but Hyundai's admirable five-year/unlimited-mileage warranty is still very generous compared to many rivals, which are only covered for three years.
 The eight-year/125,000-mile battery warranty is an added bonus.

 We’re waiting to hear details of service costs for the Hyundai Kona Electric, but again they should be competitive, with all-inclusive deals available to help with the budgeting.